Ontario Production Services Tax Credit

 How Much Is The Tax Credit?

 The OPSTC is calculated as 21.5% of all qualifying production expenditures incurred in Ontario.
-A qualifying corporation’s Ontario labour expenditures, including Ontario labour paid under an eligible service contract, must be at least 25% of the qualifying production expenditures claimed for taxation years that commence after April 23, 2015.
+A qualifying corporation’s Ontario labour expenditures, including Ontario labour paid under an eligible service contract, must be at least 25% of the qualifying production expenditures claimed.
 The OPSTC can be combined with the federal Film or Video Production Services Tax Credit of 16% of qualified Canadian labour expenditures.
 There are no per-project or annual corporate tax credit limits.

 Who Is Eligible?